ManuelRausch/StatConfR/paper.md

 # Summary

-We present the `statConfR` package for R, which allows researchers to conveniently fit and compare nine different static models of decision confidence for binary discrimination tasks with confidence ratings:
+We present the `statConfR` package for R, which allows researchers to model binary discrimination responses and confidence ratings.
+For this purpose, includes functions to conveniently fit nine different static models of decision confidence:

 - the signal detection rating model [@Green1966],
 - the Gaussian noise model [@Maniscalco2016],
 - the independent Gaussian model [@Rausch2017],